 If someone prefers to clean their vagina and vulva after sex, the safest way to do so is with unscented soap and warm water.

-Some people claim that urinating, showering, bathing, or using vinegar may remove semen from the vagina after sex.
-However, once semen has entered the cervix, there is no scientifically proven way to remove it.
+Some people claim that urinating, showering, bathing, or using vinegar may help remove semen.
+However, once semen passes through the cervix, there is no scientifically proven way to remove it.

-There are many hormonal, nonhormonal, natural, and surgical methods to prevent pregnancy.
-If someone wants to prevent pregnancy, they should discuss with a doctor which contraceptive method might be best for them.
+There are many hormonal, nonhormonal, natural, and surgical methods to try to prevent pregnancy.
+People can discuss which method might be best for them with a doctor.